mixxxdj/manual/source/chapters/appendix.rst

 Use these shortcuts to access features available in the menu on top of the application window.

+.. versionadded:: 1.12
+   Added a :guilabel:`Developer Tools` option to the :guilabel:`Developer` menu which provides various useful debugging tools.

 ========================================  ================================
 Function                                  Key
 ========================================  ================================